Saripodhaa Sanivaaram

-Saripodhaa Sanivaaram is a 2024 Indian Telugu-language vigilante action thriller film written & directed by Vivek Athreya and produced by D. V. V. Danayya under DVV Entertainment.
+Saripodhaa Sanivaaram is a 2024 Indian Telugu-language action thriller film written and directed by Vivek Athreya and produced by D. V. V. Danayya under DVV Entertainment.
 It stars Nani, S. J. Suryah and Priyanka Mohan, alongside Abhirami Gopikumar, Aditi Balan, P. Sai Kumar, Subhalekha Sudhakar, Murali Sharma and Ajay Ghosh.
 The film follows Surya, who fights injustices on Saturday and ends up clashing with Daya, a corrupt and sadistic cop.
+The film was inspired by the basic concept of the novel Sanivaaram Naadi, written by Malladi Venkata Krishna Murthy, where the protagonist of the novel commits extrajudicial violence only on Saturdays.

 The film was officially announced in October 2023 under the tentative title Nani 31, as it is the actor's 31st film as a lead actor, and the official title was announced a few days later.
 Principal photography commenced the following month.
 It was shot in several legs, predominantly in Hyderabad.
 The music was composed by Jakes Bejoy, while cinematography and editing were handled by Murali G. and Karthika Srinivas.
 Saripodhaa Sanivaaram released worldwide on 29 August 2024 to generally positive reviews from critics, who praised its performances (especially Nani and Suryah), music, action sequences, and screenplay, but criticised the runtime.

 Plot

-Surya, an insurance agent at NLIC, struggles with significant anger issues.
-In his childhood, Surya's mother Chayadevi made him promise to channel his anger only on a specific day each week.
-Surya chose Saturday as it was the day Chayadevi died.
-Surya keeps a journal in which he records the names and offenses of those who upset him, reviewing it each Saturday.
-Surya only acts on his anger if he feels justified; if he chooses to act, he can only do so until 11:59 pm on Saturdays.

-Surya's violent tendencies are challenged by his father Sankaram and his sister Bhadra.
-Surya, in his childhood, harbored feelings for his friend Kalyani, whom he affectionately calls Kallu.
-However, Kallu moved away with her mother Prabhavati to escape from her abusive, alcoholic father Seethayya, and assumed a new identity.
-Surya's anger leads to a conflict at Bhadra's wedding, resulting in her severing all ties with him and taking a job as a teacher at a school.
-This infuriates Sankaram, who takes it upon himself to warn Surya's enemies on Saturdays as Surya has a habit of sparing those he cannot harm on that day in honor of Chayadevi.

-Years later, Surya reconnects with Kallu, now known as Charulatha, who works as a PC at the Sokulapalem police station.
-Her superior CI Dayanand "Daya" harbors resentment towards the residents as he believes that they played a role in his brother Koormanand's victory in the local corporate elections whom he hates.
-Sokulapalem has a history of crime, leading to systemic oppression of its residents, even though they don't engage in illegal activities.
-Whenever Koormanand pressures Daya about his property, which is in litigation and requires his signature to be sold, Daya retaliates by randomly arresting people from Sokulapalem, fabricating charges and inflicting police brutality to relieve his frustration.
-Charulatha discreetly assists the community in small ways, gaining their trust.